idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 ### How do you identify and grow potential managers

 Engineers that are interested in reading this post make good manager candidates.
 The path usually start with getting an intern, then being a tech lead with heavy mentoring.
 Then having them take over as many as people issues as people are comfortable with them tracking.

+**Help them preview as much as they can - for example**

+- Intern
+- Mentor
+- Volunteer to do jobs for the manager
+- As a technical lead do some proto managing on behalf of the real Manager.

+**Be a strong IC first**

+Make sure you're a senior enough engineer before becoming a manager (AMZN - L6; FB - E6; MSFT - L65).
+Once you become a manager, your technical skill drops as most of your energy is focused on other tasks.
+So, if you don't have a strong enough base, you'll lose your ability to help assess and provide input on technical tasks.

+Read this:

+[90 days as a manager](https://review.firstround.com/this-90-day-plan-turns-engineers-into-remarkable-managers) - Great insights to what's different and how to assess if it's right for you.

 ### How do you grow top talent